-DANGER: Do not perform any service on or near the fans, motors and drives, or inside the unit without first ensuring that the fans and pumps are disconnected, locked out and tagged out.
+DANGER: Rotating equipment will cause severe personal injury or death to persons who come in contact.
+Do not perform any service, maintenance or inspection on or near the fans, motors, and drives, or inside the unit without first ensuring that the fan and pump motors are disconnected, locked out, and tagged out.